philosophy-simul/ibe_er_simulations/README.md

-Inference to the Best Explanation from Uncertain Evidence: Simulations
+Abductions from Uncertain Evidence: Simulations

 This repository contains the simulation code used to evaluate various inference rules under uncertainty.
 The framework models agents attempting to infer the bias of a coin from sequences of noisy evidence (biased coin tosses), scored according to the accuracy and informativeness of their inferences.